Top 10 Differences Between Pokemon Red/Blue and Pokemon FireRed/LeafGreen

 Squirtle: It learns Bubble at level 8 in Red, but in FireRed, it learns at level 7.
 In FireRed, it can learn Water Gun at level 13.
 In Red, it learns at level 15.
 As a Wartortle, it learns Bite at level 24 in Red, but at level 19 in FireRed.
 Bite used to be a Normal type move in Red.
 It became a Dark type move since Generation 2.
 FireRed is Generation 3.
 Bite also helps take down Psychic and Ghost type Pokemon.

-In Pokemon Red, Psychic type Pokemon were immune to Ghost type Pokemon since they had no effect against them.
-In FireRed, Psychic type Pokemon are weak to Ghost type Pokemon.
+In Pokemon Red, Psychic-type Pokemon were immune to Ghost-type Pokemon since they had no effect against them.
+In FireRed, Psychic-type Pokemon are weak to Ghost-type Pokemon.
 They fixed it after Generation 1.

-5 A couple of moves had near endless critical hits in Red, but in Fire Red those moves had a critical hit once in a while
+A couple of moves had nearly endless critical hits in Red, but in FireRed those moves have a critical hit only once in a while

-Those moves are Slash and Razor Leaf.
-That was some sort of bug in generation 1, but it later got fixed.
-Still, those moves were extremely powerful.
-Without critical hits, they're still decent.
 Slash is still quite a strong move overall, but not nearly as much as with the critical hit.
-Razor Leaf is super strong against Water, Rock, and Ground type Pokemon, but just pretty average against most of the other types besides Flying, Fire, Bug, Poison, Dragon, and Steel type Pokemon, which all resist Grass moves.
+Razor Leaf is super strong against Water, Rock, and Ground type Pokemon, but just pretty average against most other types besides Flying, Fire, Bug, Poison, Dragon, and Steel type Pokemon, which all resist Grass moves.

-6 Charizard was weak to Ice type moves in Red, but in Fire Red Charizard is neutral
+Charizard was weak to Ice-type moves in Red, but in FireRed Charizard is neutral to Ice-type moves

-In FireRed, you go to the Seven Islands and you can do a lot more than in Red.
+In FireRed, you go to the Sevii Islands and you can do a lot more than in Red.
 You get to catch some Generation 2 Pokemon, do unusual missions, and fight even more trainers.

 The VS Seeker didn't exist until generation 3.
 Pokemon Red is a generation 1 game, but FireRed is a generation 3 game.
 Also, the VS Seeker helps you grind more Pokemon faster and to help you have stronger Pokemon.
 It's recommended to use it if you chose Charmander as a starter, or any starter really.
 It's optional to have a VS Seeker.

-9 The graphics are easier to see in FireRed than in Red
+The graphics are easier to see in FireRed than in Red

-The graphics in Pokemon FireRed are very colorful and well detailed.
+The graphics in Pokemon FireRed are very colorful and well-detailed.
 In Pokemon Red, it's in black and white and it's not very easy to see.
 At least you can see well in FireRed.

 Since Red is only a Generation 1 game, you can't find any Generation 2 Pokemon whatsoever.
 Generation 2 didn't exist at that time.
-FireRed, on the other hand, is a Generation 3 game, so it's normal to include Generation 2 Pokemon in it.

 BAdd New Item